Gymshark: Partnerships

 Gymshark has partnered with SourStrips, Hyperice, Plunge, Turfgames, Ghost, Liquid Death, Barry's, Stanley, Alani Nu, Coffee Dose, Prime, Pressed, Beignet Box, and Go Greek.

-Sustainability and initiatives

-Gymshark publishes annual sustainability reports under the banner “Our Planet”, outlining its goals for reducing carbon emissions and improving product circularity.

-The company has introduced recycled fabrics in selected ranges and switched to biodegradable packaging for online orders.
-In 2024, Gymshark announced a target to achieve net-zero operational emissions by 2030.

-Gymshark also supports community campaigns such as the “Conditioning Community” project, promoting inclusive access to physical fitness programmes across the UK.

 Public relations

-In 2024, Gymshark named bodybuilder and social media superstar Chris Bumstead aka CBUM as an athlete and new shareholder.
-“We’re beyond excited to welcome Chris to Gymshark, as both an athlete and a part-owner.” said Noel Mack, Chief Brand Officer.
-The announcement came as the 6 x Olympia winner retired from competitive bodybuilding and began to think about life beyond his time on stage.

 In late 2023, American influencer Alix Earle alleged that Gymshark prematurely terminated a promotional partnership after she expressed pro-Israel views on social media.
 Earle claimed in filings to the High Court that Gymshark had agreed to pay her US$ 1 million for promotional content, including TikTok and Instagram posts, an event appearance, and a photo shoot.
 She argued that the agreement was ended early due to negative responses online to her stance.
 Gymshark denied that a binding contract existed.

 Gymshark has also faced disputes with former brand ambassadors over restrictive contractual clauses.
 In 2023, British powerlifter Nathaniel Massiah, who had been an influencer for the company since age 17, began promoting a rival brand during a non-compete period.
 Massiah’s legal team contended the contract and proceedings were bought to a close.